GuenterQuast/mPIXdaq/README.md

 ```

 A package script `run_mPIXdaq` is provided as an example to tie
-everything together in a running Program.
+everything together in a running program.
 Because the ADVACAM *Python* interface (`pypixet.so`) expects
 C-libraries and configuration files in the very same directory
 as *pypixet.so* itself, some tricky manipulation of the environment
 variable `LD_LIBRAREY_PATH` is needed to ensure that all libraries
 are loaded and the *miniPIX* is correctly initialized.

 ```
 #!/usr/bin/env python3